Timber Joinery Care and Maintenance

 - In most cases, it is easier and more economical to replace the entire window sash, rather than the glass.

-- If a window pane is broken, always cover the damaged area for safety and cover the floors to avoid damage from falling glass, then consult a qualified glazier.
-Our glazier is Western Glass phone: 0418 914 084 (Jeff Burgess).
+- If a window pane is broken, for safety, always cover the damaged area, and cover the floors to avoid damage from falling glass.
+Then, consult a qualified glazier.

 - Make sure the replacement glass has the same energy performance as the pane being replaced.